top of page

 Administrative Appeals and Participant Burden

-Many Participants represent themselves in appeals while the NDIA engages external legal counsel, creating inequities.
+Many participants currently represent themselves in appeals while the NDIA engages external legal counsel, creating structural inequities

-Emotional and practical stress on participants and families highlights the need for improved support pathways.
+The emotional and practical burden on participants and families highlights gaps in accessible support pathways

 NDIA Payment Holds and Administrative Delays